 Year of make: 1985 (refurbished: 2017).
 Capacity: 18 passengers.
 Type: Regional turbo-propFlight time Fortaleza – Jericoacoara: 39 minutes

-The latest version of the well-spoken Bandeirante was fitted with more powerful Pratt & Whitney PT6A engines and a wider fuselage, capable of accommodating up to 18 passengers.
-Known for its high reliability, this aircraft is a great choice for larger tour groups, looking for a more economical charter option on the route Fortaleza – Jericoacoara.
+The latest version of the well-spoken Bandeirante was fitted with the more powerful Pratt & Whitney PT6A engines and a wider fuselage, capable of accommodating up to 18 passengers.
+Known for its high reliability, this aircraft is a great choice for larger tour groups, looking for a more economical charter option on the Fortaleza – Jericoacoara route.

 As an unpressurized aircraft, Bandeirante flies at a lower altitude, ensuring better views.
 The luggage space is limited to one garment bag and one check-in bag for each passenger.

 Citation CJ4 (1 aircraft available)